ChisaiiBeeboo/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 4: Git Workflow

-- Push files to a remote repository
+- Push files to a remote repository cd into directory git status git add git status git commit -m "" git push origin master

 - Fetch changes
+cd into directory
+git fetch <remote> <rbranch>:<lbranch> git checkout <lbranch>

 - Commit locally
+cd into dir
+git status
+git add file
+git commit -m ""

+Release 6: Review
+deepakswami07/phase_0_unit_1
+JYoung217/phase_0_unit_1

 ## Release 5: Reflection

+I struggled with git/Github the first two weeks due to an unknown issue with OSX's Keychain Access settings.
+Through the app I was able to commit and push from one repo, but denied by the other.
+I ended up deleting the current git version I had installed and upgraded to the latest release.
+I then deleted my current ssh keys and generated new ones, voila.
+I was commiting and pushing in no time.
+I'm still working on trying to bypass entering my username/password everytime I push.
+And when pushing Keychain Access is asking me to reset my password everytime, still investigating the root of this.